ArjunKrish7356/HTTP-Server/README.md

-# codecrafters-http-server
+# http-server

-A basic HTTP server implemented in Rust for the Codecrafters platform.
+A basic HTTP server implemented in Rust.

 ## Usage